lovechants/Aliyah/README.md

 pip install -e .
 cargo run -- <script.py>
 ```
-'\data' is for example scripts only
+data folder is for example scripts only

 ---